 WordPress Reusable Blocks Guide

 The WordPress editor will prompt you to name the new block for retrieval later.
-Finally, make sure that you name it something memorable for the function it will serve on your site.
-Such as Related Posts or Cover Image for Blog Posts or something equally descriptive.
+Finally, make sure you name it something memorable for the function it will serve on your site.
+Such as Related Posts or Cover Images for Blog Posts, or something equally descriptive.

-In addition, you can simply click the block itself once it has been saved to find the Edit button.
-For the Paragraph block in this example, The block gives you the option to rename it.
+In addition, you can click the block itself once it has been saved to find the Edit button.
+The block allows you to rename the paragraph block in this example.

 Reusable image options: This process works with all reusable blocks you create.
 But keep in mind that any edits you make to a reusable block in this manner apply to all other instances of that block on your site.
 So if you change the image in one block, the new image will appear everywhere.